Michel Elefteriades: Education and background

 With a Lebanese mother and a father of Greek descent (who is the grandnephew of Saint Chrysostomos of Smyrna, Metropolitan Bishop of Smyrna), the Lebanese born Elefteriades speaks six languages and is well traveled.
 He studied Fine Arts and Advertising in Nantes, France, and holds a master's degree in Graphic Design and Communication Arts from the Lebanese Academy of Fine Arts (ALBA).

 Chrysostomos of Smyrna

-Metropolitan Chrysostomos Kalafatis, born on January 8, 1867, in Triglia (today Zeytinbağı), in Bithynia, and massacred in Smyrna (today Izmir), is the great-great-uncle of Michel Elefteriades.
+Metropolitan Chrysostomos Kalafatis, born on January 8, 1867, in Triglia (today Zeytinbağı), in Bithynia, and massacred in Smyrna (today İzmir), is the great-great-uncle of Michel Elefteriades.
 In 1902 Chrysostomos Kalafatis was elected Metropolitan of Drama.
-In September 1922, during the Greco-Turkish War, Bishop Chrysostomos succumbed in the streets of Izmir, after humiliating and atrocious mutilations and tortures.
+In September 1922, during the Greco-Turkish War, Bishop Chrysostomos succumbed in the streets of İzmir, after humiliating and atrocious mutilations and tortures.
 He was declared a martyr and a saint of the Eastern Orthodox Church by the Holy Synod of the Church of Greece on 4 November 1992.
 His feast day is on the Sunday before the Exaltation of the Holy Cross (7-13 September).